Buck Hartsook Ultralite

 If you’re like me, you love backpacking forums in spring.
 The rebirth of annual questions from those just getting back on the trail.
 Questions so well-worn that the answers are wholly predictable.

 I admit, I can’t resist a good knife thread.
 I do love knives.
-I’m no expert and I don’t lurk on knife forums.
+I’m no expert, and I don’t lurk on knife forums.
 I just have an appreciation for a finely crafted knife.
 Something I got from my Dad.
-I have a nice Finnish bushcraft knife, my old Navy-issue Ka-Bar, various folders, knives for cooking, knives for fishing … And while this 50-something has embraced the ultralight credo to take weight of my knees, I still cling to the Mountaineer’s Ten Essentials.
-So I am constantly looking for the right balance between weight and my requirements.
+I have a nice Finnish bushcraft knife, my old Navy-issue Ka-Bar, various folders, knives for cooking, knives for fishing , knives that once hung off my web gear … And while this 50-something has embraced the ultralight credo to take weight of my knees, I still cling to the Mountaineer’s Ten Essentials.
+So I'm constantly looking for the right balance between weight and my requirements.

 My Requirements: Of course requirements change depending on the mission.
-If I’m going to camp and fish, I’m packing a filet knife, and something to chop wood.
-But lately the mission has been long-distance hiking, and I’m neither filleting, nor cutting wood.
+If I’m going to camp and fish, I’m packing a filet knife and something to chop wood.
+But lately the mission has been long-distance hiking, and I’m neither filleting nor cutting wood.
 I’m cutting cheese, salami, and bits of cord.
 Opening packages.
 Maybe making a fuzz stick to start a fire, or a tent stake to replace the one I left at the last campsite.
-Occasionally, mindless whittling.
+Occasional mindless whittling.
 I want it to be easy to carry, accessible with one hand, and maintenance-free.

 And the lighter, the better …

 I carried another knife designed to be worn around the neck in my first long AT section, but it was a bit intimidating to those who didn’t know me, and the edge corroded from rain and sweat without my ability to deal well with that.
 A pocket folder clipped to my pant’s pocket suffered a similar fate.
 In the long, green tunnel, I need a corrosion-free knife.